State Grants to Reimburse Operators of Small Water Systems for Training and Certification Costs (66.471)

 Applicant Eligibility

-States, Puerto Rico and Territories are eligible to receive grants.
+States, Puerto Rico, and U.S. Territories are eligible to receive grants.

 Beneficiary Eligibility

-For reimbursement to operators of community and nontransient noncommunity public water systems serving 3,300 persons or fewer that are publicly or privately owned.
-Indian tribes and Alaska Native Villages may be eligible to receive funding through State programs if they are subject to state operator certification program requirements.
+States and U.S. Territories are the primary beneficiaries.
+States and U.S. Territories use funds awarded to them to provide reimbursement to operators of community and nontransient noncommunity public water systems serving 3,300 persons or fewer that are publicly- or privately-owned.
+Indian tribes and Alaska Native Villages may be eligible to receive funding through state programs if they are subject to state operator certification program requirements.

 Credentials/Documentation

-To receive a grant, a state enters into an agreement with the EPA Regional Administrator which shall include, but not be limited to, the requirements set forth in Section 1419(d) of the 1996 SDWA Amendments.
+To receive a grant, a State or territory enters into an agreement with the EPA Regional Administrator which shall include, but not be limited to, the requirements set forth in Section 1419(d) of the 1996 SDWA Amendments.
 OMB Circular No. A-87, "Cost Principles Applicable to Grants and Contracts with State and Local Governments" applies to state grantees.
+OMB Circular No. A-87 applies to this program.

-An applicant (state) should seek preapplication assistance from the appropriate EPA Regional Office.
+An applicant (State and U.S. territory) should seek preapplication assistance from the appropriate EPA Regional Office as listed in Appendix IV of the Catalog.
 An environmental impact statement is not required prior to grant award.
+Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
-12372, "Intergovernmental Review of Federal Programs".
-An applicant should consult the office or official designated as the point of contact in his or her state for more information on the state's process for applying for assistance, if the state has selected the program for review.
+12372, "Intergovernmental Review of Federal Programs."
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

-The standard application for EPA non- construction grant assistance (EPA Form SF-424) is submitted to the appropriate Regional Office.
+OMB Circular No. A-102 applies to this program.
+This program is excluded from coverage under OMB Circular No. A-110.
+The standard application for EPA non-construction grant assistance (EPA Form SF-424) is submitted to the appropriate Regional Office.
 The state must receive EPA approval of its operator certification program before it can apply for and receive a grant.
 The state must provide the assurance in its application that it will comply with all applicable Federal cross-cutting authorities and Federal statutes.
 EPA grant regulations (40 CFR Part 31) apply to states receiving grants.
+Applicants may be able to use http://www.grants.gov to electronically apply for certain grant opportunities under this CFDA.

 Award Procedure